-In 2008, Dr. Frank was the recipient of the Clinton Global Citizen Award, for his work in changing how policy makers and practitioners around the world think about health.
+In 2008, Dr. Frenk was the recipient of the Clinton Global Citizen Award, for his work in changing how policy makers and practitioners around the world think about health.

 He also served as a senior fellow in the global health program of the Bill & Melinda Gates Foundation, and was president of the Carso Health Institute in Mexico City.

 Dr. Frenk has written more than 130 articles in academic journals, and also two highly-acclaimed novels for children and young people explaining how the human body works.

 Dr. Frenk has his medical degree from the National University of Mexico, and three degrees from the University of Michigan: Master of Public Health, Master of Arts in Sociology, and a joint Doctor of Philosophy in Medical Care Organization and in Sociology.
 He is the holder of three honorary doctorates.

 Dr. Frenk is a member of the American Academy of Arts and Sciences, the National Academy of Medicine in Mexico, and of the U.S. Institute of Medicine.

 What He Has Been Up To